pac4j/pac4j/README.md

 This Maven project is composed of 6 modules:

+#### pac4j-core

-#### pac4j-core: this is the core module of the project with the core classes/interfaces
+This is the core module of the project with the core classes/interfaces:

 * the *Client* interface is the **main API of the project** as it defines the mechanism that all clients must follow: redirect(WebContext,boolean,boolean), getCredentials(WebContext) and getUserProfile(Credentials,WebContext)
 * the *Credentials* class is the base class for all credentials